 He looked at his wife and then said;

-I looked at my wife and then decided to not fall into the "I told You So" trap quite yet and I turned back to the other camper driver as he said to me;
+I looked at my wife and then decided not to give her time to fall into the "I told You So" trap quite yet and I turned back to the other camper driver as, still laughing, he said to me;

 Anyway, Buddy, I have a few of the basics that every Motorhome driver needs when he is on the road that you might be able to use..
 I have a drill, some pop-rivets and a roll of Duct tape. let me go get them.

-Well, he and I spent the next hour pop-riveting the loose parts back into place an duct taping the other sso that they wouldn't flap in the wind as I drove down the road.
+Well, he and I spent the next hour pop-riveting the loose parts back into place and duct taping the others so that they wouldn't flap in the wind as I drove down the road.

-Anyway, we got back onto the road, spent a couple of nights in campgrounds, on a now much slower and very cautious trip back home to Virginia.
+I just nodded and anyway, we got back onto the road, spent a several great nights in a couple of campgrounds, on a now much slower and very cautious trip back home to Virginia.

-I knew a few things about driving an RV that I had never considered, now.
+I now knew a few things about driving an RV that I had never considered.

 But I also realized that I needed to learn a lot more about driving a Motorhome.

-If for no orther reason than the fact that I just couldn't afford to keep learning the Hard Way!
+If for no other reason than the fact that I just couldn't afford to keep learning the Hard Way!

 Driving in the High Country of Arizona

-I kept that motorhome for about a year and we grew to love the freedom and extra comforts that a big rig gave us as we traveled on short trips around the southeat of the US.
+After a couple of thousand dollars repairing my RV, I kept that motorhome for about a year and a half and we grew to love the freedom and extra comforts that a big rig gave us as we traveled on our trips around the southeastern parts of the US.

 We jumped on this opportunity.
 This was a specialized driving class for Coach owners.
 And along with my wife, we learned a lot of very important things about driving an RV.

-During the course, we spent over half a day in a classroom, learning the things that make a Motorhome so special when you drive one and how to drive one safely and with confidence.
+During the course, we spent two days with a half a day in a classroom and the other half in different motorhomes, learning the things that make a motorhome so special when you drive one.
+We learned how to drive one safely and with confidence.

-The next day, we went out and spent another half a day practicing what we had learned in a brand new 40-foot Diesel Pusher with a qualified instructor making us drive under all types of conditions.
+The second day, we went out and spent another half a day practicing what we had learned in a brand new 40-foot Diesel Pusher with a qualified instructor making us drive this Rig under all types of conditions.

-After these two days, even though we had previously owned and driven thousands of miles in two different RV Coaches, we left feeling so much safer driving our new rig on the open road.
+After these two days, even though we had previously owned and driven a couple of thousand miles in two different RV Coaches, we left feeling so much safer driving our new rig on the open road.

 Here are some of the things we learned in the classroom and on the road as part of these fantastic driving classes.
 We share these with you in the hopes that they will aid you in your travels also.

-Remember the unofficial Rule of the Road for RV'ers:
+Remember this old and unofficial Rule of the Road for RV Drivers:

-I learned the rule of the road for boating when I owned a HouseBoat and kept it on a lake in Virginia, for years.
+I learned the rule of the road for boating when I owned a HouseBoat and kept it for years on a lake in Virginia.

 Basically the rule is that SIZE RULES!.